 Drain them and place them on a baking tray with parchment paper on it (they tend to stick).

-Note: Since my pasta is gluten free, I’ve add a bit of oil in the water.
+Since my pasta is gluten free, I’ve added a bit of oil in the water.
 It makes easily to handle the pasta after all.

 Assembling the mini charlotte